+- 1. Close all windows.

+- 2. Remove the key from the ignition switch.

+- 3. Close the hood and all doors.
-- 1. Close all windows. - 2.
-Remove the key from the ignition switch. - 3.
-Close the hood and all doors. - 4.
-Push the T button on the keyfob.
-All the doors lock.
-The hazard warning lights flash twice and the horn beeps once to indicate all doors are locked.

-- When the T button is pushed with all doors locked, the hazard warning lights flash twice and the horn beeps once as a reminder that the doors are already locked. - If a door is open and you push the in button, the doors will lock but the horn will not beep and the hazard lights will not flash.
+- 4. Push the the doors lock.
+The hazard warning lights flash twice and the horn beeps once to indicate all doors are locked. - When the I button is pushed with all doors locked, the hazard warning lights flash twice and the horn beeps once as a reminder that the doors are already locked. - If a door is open and you push the T button, the doors will lock but the horn will not beep and the hazard lights will not flash.